kumarlabgit/ESL-PSC/README.md

 Pre-built binaries for macOS and Windows are available on the [GitHub Releases page](https://github.com/kumarlabgit/ESL-PSC/releases/tag/v2.3.0).
 The GUI package runs the app directly.
 We also publish a toolkit package containing CLI tools (`esl-psc`, `esl-psc-pairs`, `site-counter`, `esl-psc-plot`) for terminal use.

+The toolkit package includes Rust binaries plus Python CLI modules and wrappers, and is intended to run with your system Python (no duplicate bundled Python runtime).
+After extracting the toolkit, install dependencies with:

+`python3 -m pip install -r requirements-toolkit.txt`

 #### macOS build (Apple-notarized)
 1. Download **`ESL-PSC-MacOS.zip`**.
 2. Double-click the `.zip` to extract the `ESL-PSC.app` bundle.